 Now again, remember that this list depends on the time of the month and where you are in the US.
 In PA, apples and carrots come from storage, and mushrooms are cultivated year round.

 If you don’t know, I am expecting, and my cravings are starting to kick in since my first trimester was just a bit harsh.
-Winter is in full force here in east Pennsylvania and there has to be a snow storm coming.
+Winter is in full force here in eastern Pennsylvania and there has to be a snowstorm coming.

 If you are like my family, when there’s a snowstorm, we crave sweets and soup and just food that is not eggs, milk, and bread (if you work retail, you know what I’m talking about!)
 For this month, I decided while working on my menu plan to add some fun and simple recipes for the entire family.